 - Temporary and fixed-term posts are common with contracts dependent on renewal of funding.

 - Experienced guidance workers may be able to secure freelance work as writers, researchers or consultants, although this tends to be more prevalent in the higher education (HE) or private sector.

 - Advisers usually have an office base but typically undertake information and guidance work in a range of environments including public libraries, community centres, jobcentres, prisons, hostels and even shopping centres.
 You may be involved in work with a particular employer or employment sector.
 An increasing amount of information and guidance activity takes place via email and the internet.
-However, this does not apply to welfare-to-work organisations as the majority of clients do not possess computer literacy skills.

 - Men are currently under-represented in this profession.

 - Opportunities are available throughout the UK but it is easier to find work in larger towns.